-Foster innovation and entrepreneurship, including among women, youth, and other underrepresented entrepreneurs with the goal of increasing the number of digital start-ups and micro, small and medium-sized enterprises in developing countries and facilitate their access to markets through the use of digital technologies (SDGs 8 & 9); and
+Foster innovation and entrepreneurship, including among women, youth, and other underrepresented entrepreneurs with the goal of increasing the number of digital start-ups and micro, small and medium-sized enterprises in developing countries and facilitate their access to markets through the use of digital technologies (SDGs 8 & 9);

-Promote cybersecurity-related capacity building and skilling in the non-military domain in national digital transformation efforts (SDG 9).
+Promote capacity building to ensure the safe, secure and resilient functioning of digital systems, networks and data in digital transformation efforts (SDG 9).

 Objective 3.
 Fostering an inclusive, open, safe and secure digital space that respects, protects and promotes human rights